westonea252/KillerHomeLab/SQL2019-AlwaysOn-Extension-WFC/README.md

-# SQL 2019 Always-On Lab Extension
+# SQL 2019 Always-On Lab Extension with WFC

 Click the button below to deploy